Beet Sugar Engineer School

 The McGinnis Institute of Beet Sugar Technology (MIBST) is sponsored by the Beet Sugar Development Foundation (BSDF).
 MIBST is a self-sustaining school of beet sugar manufacturing technology.

 Beginning in 2024, a BSDF member company(ies) will host Engineer school.
 The meeting location will rotate from year to year.
-American Crystal Sugar Company and Minn-Dak Farmers Cooperative will co-host Engineer School in 2024.
-In addition, Ed Swenson has been named the 2024 Engineer School Director.
+Michigan Sugar Company will host Engineer School in 2025.
+In addition, Ed Swenson has been named the 2025 Engineer School Director.

 Location